-- Everyone who has screening will have an appointment to discuss the results. - Having an appointment does NOT mean that you have cancer. - Your doctor will let you know when you should come back for your next screening or if further tests are needed. - If you notice any changes in your breasts before your next screening, speak to your GP or doctor.
+- Everyone who has screening will have an appointment to discuss results. - Having an appointment does NOT mean that you have cancer. - Your doctor will decide when you should come back for your next screening or if further tests are needed. - If you notice any changes in your breast before your next screening, speak to your GP or doctor.